Joe Novsek

-Joseph John Novsek (born May 29, 1939) is a former American football defensive lineman who played one season in the American Football League (AFL) for the Oakland Raiders.
+Joseph John Novsek II (Pronounced: NAHV-sek) (May 29, 1939 – April 24, 2023) was an American professional football defensive lineman who played one season in the American Football League (AFL) for the Oakland Raiders.
 He played college football for Tulsa.

 Early life and education

 Joe Novsek was born on May 29, 1939, in Cardale, Pennsylvania.
 He attended Redstone High School near there, graduating in c.
 1958.
 After his high school career, Novsek accepted a scholarship offer from The University of Tulsa in Oklahoma.
 Upon joining the school, he immediately made the team roster.
 As a sophomore in 1959, he was named second-team all-conference at the tackle position.
 He was named co-team captain to start his junior year.
 As a senior in 1961, he was named first-team all-conference by Associated Press.